nklyshko/MobileLocalizationTool/README.md

 To clone it to your drive use File -> Create copy

 ### **Attention!!! !!! !!!**
 Last empty row is plurals section delimiter!
-Next plurals must be placed after single empty row.
+Next plurals must be placed after single empty row **OR** comment entry.

 ## Exporting